• Home

 • The elimination round break point will be appropriately determined by the number of teams entered, but a maximum amount of 32 teams would reach the elimination rounds if we break to Double Octafinals.

-• Each team entered has a 3 round prelim judging obligation and a single judge can cover the commitment of two teams.
-All judges are obligated for the first elimination round.
-Judges are further obligated to judge one round after the elimination of their last team.
+• All judges are obligated for the first elimination round.
+Judges are further obligated to judge one round after the elimination of their school's last team.
 Schools whose judges do not meet their obligations are subject to a penalty fee of $75/missed round.

 • Judges must have a tabroom.com account and are required to enter their ballots online.